nhsengland/datascience/docs/our_work/ratings-and-reviews.md

 | Published Repo for Flask app       | [Github Repo](PUT LINK HEREhttps://github.com/nhsengland/nhsuk.moderation-api)   |
 | Published repo for creating models | [Github Repo](PUT LINK HERE) |

 !NOTE!
-The second link in this table isn't filled in yet because we haven't published the amls repo yet
+The second link in this table isn't filled in yet because we haven't published the AMLS repo yet
 [comment]: <> (The below header stops the title from being rendered (as mkdocs adds it to the page from the "title" attribute) - this way we can add it in the main.html, along with the summary.)